eTrejoLujano/Instadash/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the required dependies using `npm install`.
+4. Obtain a Google Map API Key and a Google Map ID.
+5. Create an `.env` file with `VITE_GOOGLE_KEY` as the Google Map API Key and `VITE_MAP_ID` as the Google Map ID.
-4. Start the development server with `npm start`.
+6. Start the development server with `npm start`.

 This will launch the application locally for testing and development.